SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ### 5. `req-object`

 Read value from request object.
-Declare the property to be accesed in the property `fieldName`.
+Declare the property to be accessed in the property `fieldName`.

 ### 6. `res-header`

 Read value from response header.
-Declare the property to be accesed in the property `fieldName`.
+Declare the property to be accessed in the property `fieldName`.

 ### 7. `"res-object"`

 Read value from response object.
-Declare the property to be accesed in the property `fieldName`.
+Declare the property to be accessed in the property `fieldName`.

 ### 8. `"uuid"`